stval98/wordpress2/README.md

     + >>> \+ PHP Built In Web
     + Set host to localhost or 127.0.0.1
     + Set port to 8080
-    + Make sure root is the wordpress directory
+    + Make sure root is the wordpress directory file path
     + Click "Fix"
-    + Make sure configuration is set to the correct version of PHP installed
+    + Make sure PHP language level and CLI interpreter match and are set to installed PHP version
     + Click apply
     + Execute the configuration
 6. Open browser and go to localhost:8080